Michael Jibson: Theatre

 He returned to the Menier Chocolate Factory in 2011, where he played Addison Mizner in the European premiere of Stephen Sondheim and John Weidman's Road Show, directed by John Doyle.
 He played Jimmy in Roots at the Donmar Warehouse in 2013, directed by James Macdonald.

-He played the role of King George III in the Original London cast of Hamilton winning the 2018 Olivier Award for Best Actor in a Supporting Role in a Musical.
+He played the role of King George III in the original London cast of Hamilton, winning the 2018 Laurence Olivier Award for Best Actor in a Supporting Role in a Musical.

+In 2023, it was announced that Jibson would play Victor Creel in the original West End cast of Stranger Things: The First Shadow, directed by Stephen Daldry, a play based on the hit Netflix series Stranger Things.